So1ene/my-setup/WINDOWS.md

 ## Prerequisites

 Windows 10, version 2004 or higher.
 You will need to check that your computer has all the latest updates.
 This includes 'optional' updates.
+Keep checking after updating until it says that you have no more updates left to install.

 ## Visual Studio Code